ingo/ingo.github.io/_recipes/rice_flour_poundcake.md

 author: Melissa Clark
 category: Desserts
 description: "Rice flour makes this poundcake melt-in-your-mouth tender, and gives\
-  \ it a mild and delicate flavor that\u2019s spiced with a touch of black pepper.\
+  \ it a mild and delicate flavor that\u2019s spiced with a touch of black pepper."
-  \ It keeps well, so feel free to bake it a day or two ahead of serving, or eat any\
-  \ leftovers for breakfast."
 image: rice_flour_poundcake.jpg
 image_attribution: Yossy Arefi
 image_source: The New York Times (Photography and Styling)